Discrete Mathematics Module 2: Introduction to Sets

 Students = { Fred, Tom, Mary, Jane }

-For infinite or large sets, use ellipsis:
+For infinite or large sets, we often use ellipsis:

-A = {1, 2, 3, 4, 5, ...}
+A = { 1, 2, 3, 4, 5, ... }

 πŸ“ Cardinality of a Set

 Cardinality refers to the number of elements in a set.
-It’s denoted as |A|.
-Finite sets have natural number cardinality; infinite sets are just referred to as infinite.
+It is denoted as |A|.
+Finite sets have a natural number as their cardinality.
+Infinite sets are simply described as infinite.

 🚫 The Empty Set

-An empty set contains no elements.
-It’s written as {} or βˆ….
-Note: { βˆ… } is a set with one element β€” the empty set.
+The empty set contains no elements.
+It is written as {} or βˆ….
+Be careful: { βˆ… } is not empty.
+It is a set with one element, namely the empty set.

 πŸ“‚ Subsets